Efficient excitation-transfer across fully connected networks via local-energy optimization: Description of the model

 We assume that our system undergoes a fully Markovian irreverisble dynamics, therefore the corresponding Lindblad master equation reads

 where $H$ is suitably defined over the enlarged $(N+2)$-dimensional Hilbert space, while the sums over $\gamma_n$ and $\Gamma_n$ are meant to run over all the possible values of $n= 1, \ldots, N$.
 Note that the case of a uniform network, i.e., when $h_n, J_{mn}, \gamma_n, \Gamma_n$ are all equal for any value of $n$, can be analytically solved --- Cf. Appendix A in Ref. \cite{Caruso:2009}.
 In a more general setting, one can include temperature and memory effects by replacing \Cref{eq:Lindblad} by a more general master equation, as done, e.g., in Ref. \cite{Chin:2013} using the numerically exact Time Evolving Density with Orthogonal Polynomial Algorithm (TEDOPA)~\cite{Chin:2010,Prior:2010,Tamascelli:2019}.
-However, including these effects is beyond the scope of this work, so we restrict to the Markovian master equation (\ref{eq:Lindblad}).
+However, including these effects is beyond the scope of this work, so we restrict to the Markovian master equation in Eq.~(\ref{eq:Lindblad}).
+Finally, it is worth stressing that we have made the underlying assumption of local environmental mechanisms.
+This adheres well with a scenario where the nodes of the network are spaced more than any spatial correlation-length of the environment.
+While this allows to explicitly bypass the possibility of environment-induced effects in the transport of the excitations to the sink, it matches the situation encountered in situations of simulated networks consisting of matter-like information carriers effectively connected by radiation-based quantum buses and addressed by local potentials to tune their respective local energies.
+Although identify a specific arrangement is not among the goals of our investigation, we will have such an architecture in mind, implicitly, in the remainder of our formal analysis.